klixor123/DSP_lab_ws2425/README.md

 # Usage of the project

 - launch "hello_world.code-workspace"
-- all required extensions should load automatically
+- all required extensions should load automatically, install if prompted by VS Code
 - use "IF_DEBUG(debug_printf())" to send messages to the Serial Port Monitor
     - with "IF_DEBUG()", debug_printf() is automatically disabled in Release build
     - debug_printf() works exactly as printf()
 - add each required source file to the "target_sources" commands in "CMakeLists.txt"
-- Configure/Reconfigure and build the executable using the CMake extension
+- Configure/Reconfigure and build the executable using the __CMake__ extension
 - select "GDB debugger CMSIS-DAP" in the "Run and Debug" extension before debugging
 - start debugging with the "Run and Debug" extension.
-- open the VS Code built-in Serial Port Monitor with the correct COM port to receive messages sent via debug_printf()
+- open the Serial Port Monitor with the correct COM port to receive messages sent via debug_printf()